juanjoDiaz/serverless-plugin-warmup/README.md

     prewarm: true // Run WarmUp immediately after a deploymentlambda
     source: '{ "source": "my-custom-payload" }'
     sourceRaw: true // Won't JSON.stringify() the source, may be necessary for Go/AppSync deployments
+    concurrency: 2 // How many concurrent instances of a lambda to warm - can be overridden per lambda by setting warmupConcurrency in the function definition.
     tags:
       Project: foo
       Owner: bar